clekremer/portfolio2_puppyquiz/README.md

 # Puppy Quiz - What breed is this puppy?

-This site is quiz for children, who like puppies.
+This site is a quiz for children, who like puppies.
 The user should identify the breed of the dog based on the puppy image.
 For each correct answer he earns a score.
 The quiz can be repeated by the same user multiple times.
 Each time a random sequence of question is generated.

 ![Puppy Quiz Responsive Mockup](docs/readme_images/responsive_mockup.PNG)